chrislupdx/hw-rgbcal-skeleton/README.md

 - used the wrong knob
 - spent most of the time figuring out the code (figured out how to adjust colors, the ui's state values)

+6/17: 8:41, oh yes getters are useful. what a wonderful reminder

 How it went:
 - challenging in the weirdest of places outside of rotary dial shennnigans. stay tuned